 Local and and national organizations join together to form the Texas Adoptee Rights Coalition.

 Texas State Representative Gina Calanni introduces HB2725.
-It will restore the right of an adult adoptee to obtain a copy of his or her own original birth certificate upon request, without discriminatory restrictions.
+It would restore the right of an adult adoptee to obtain a copy of his or her own original birth certificate upon request, without discriminatory restrictions.

 Texas State Representative Cody Harris introduces HB1386.
 The House of Representatives overwhelmingly passes the bill on a vote of 144-1-5.
 The Senate bill does not advance before the session ends.